Jitsu wa Imōto Deshita: Characters

 Kōsei's younger sister who deeply cares about him.

 Media

 YouTube series

 Jitsu wa Imōto Deshita began as a series of voiced manga videos posted on the Kanon no Renai Manga YouTube channel.
-Ten of these videos are currently available as of December 2024; the first two episodes are no longer available.
+Ten of these videos are currently available as of December 2024; the first two original episodes are no longer available, but still available in English.

 Light novel

 A light novel series adaptation written by Muku Shirai and illustrated by Minori Chigusa began publication under Kadokawa's Fujimi Fantasia Bunko imprint in November 2021.
 The series ended with the release of the eighth volume in October 2024.
 A promotional video featuring Maaya Uchida as Akira Himeno was posted on December 10, 2021.